tiefpunkt/cosmTriggers/README.md

 3. Adjust templates to your liking.
 4. Go to your Cosm feeds, add a trigger, select "HTTP Request" as your method of notification, and insert the full URL to your `post.php` file.
 5. Enjoy your email notifications.

+## License
+Licensed under MIT license.
+See LICENSE for details.